-Quirky nuances abound in Malta: whitewashed houses adorned with names, brass doorknobs shaped like whales, and a hodgepodge of cultural influences.
-The Phoenicians, Carthaginians, Romans, Arabs, Knights of St. John, French, and British have all ruled this Mediterranean archipelago, which finally gai…ned independence in 1974.
-You’ll get a dose of the tropics here with an occasional palm or bougainvillea, but most of the landscape is arid and hilly: a popular filming location for dramatic epics.
-Valletta, the capital and a UNESCO World Heritage Site, has been named 2018 European Capital of Culture.
+In Malta, quirky details abound: whitewashed houses adorned with names, brass doorknobs shaped like whales, and a hodgepodge of cultural influences.
+The Phoenicians, Carthaginians, Romans, Arabs, Knights of Saint John, French, and British have all ruled this Mediterranean archipelago, which finally …gained independence in 1974.
+You’ll get a dose of the tropics here with an occasional palm or bougainvillea, but most of the landscape is arid and hilly—a popular filming location for dramatic epics like Gladiator, Troy, and Game of Thrones.
+Valletta, the capital and a UNESCO World Heritage Site, was named a European Capital of Culture in 2018.

 read before you go

 Given their location in the middle of the Mediterranean Sea, the Maltese islands are heavily affected by the wind and sea.
 In July and August, the days are long, sunny, and dry, making summer the perfect time to sunbathe on the archipelago's rocky shores and dive in one of its many grottoes or caves.
 Fall and spring tend to be cooler but more humid.
 Winters are mild but never outright cold, with temperatures averaging around 55 degrees.
 Early June or late September are often the best times to visit.
 There are fewer crowds on either end of the European vacation season, and the temperate weather is perfect for strolling the limestone-walled cities and rocky shores.